StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Results

-These granular insights demonstrate how StreetDesignAI enables evidence-based parameter selection: designers can identify which interventions serve which populations, avoiding one-size-fits-all solutions.
-In one Florida design session, a participant exploring buffered lane options observed: {``Adding the standard buffer improved the Interested but Concerned score from 2 to 5—a 150\% increase—while the No Way No How group stayed at 2.
-That tells me exactly where to invest: this design will expand the cycling population but won't achieve universal access.
-If I need to serve everyone, I have to go with full separation.''} The variation in sensitivity across personas clarifies which design elements address which concerns: green paint enhances legitimacy and visibility (key for Interested but Concerned), physical barriers provide psychological reassurance (essential for cautious riders), and width supports both maneuverability (valued by Strong \& Fearless) and personal space (critical for nervous cyclists).
+These granular insights illustrate how StreetDesignAI can support evidence-based parameter selection: designers can identify which interventions serve which populations, avoiding one-size-fits-all solutions.
+The variation in sensitivity across personas clarifies which design elements address which concerns: green paint enhances legitimacy and visibility (key for Interested but Concerned), physical barriers provide psychological reassurance (essential for cautious riders), and width supports both maneuverability (valued by Strong \& Fearless) and personal space (critical for nervous cyclists).